A Poincar\'e-Birkhoff Theorem for Asymptotically Unitary Hamiltonian Diffeomorphisms: Floer Homology of Asymptotically Linear Hamiltonian Systems

 \subsection{Compactness for periodic orbits}

-Here we show that all the 1-periodic orbits of weakly asymptotically quadratic Hamiltonians with non-degenerate quadratic Hamiltonian at infinity are contained in a compact set.
+Here we show that the action functional associated to an asymptotically quadratic Hamiltonian which is non-resonant at infinity has nice compactness properties which are crucial for the variational study of the periodic orbit problem.
 This fact is well known and the proof follows the seminal paper \cite{ConleyZehnder1984_CZ}.

 First we recall the classical variational set-up for the periodic orbit problem in Hamiltonian systems on $\bR^{2n}$.
 Let $H\in C^\infty(S^1\times\bR^{2n})$.
 We consider the Hilbert space $L^2\left(S^1,\bR^{2n}\right)=L^2$ and its dense subspace $W^{1,2}\left(S^1,\bR^{2n}\right)=W^{1,2}$.
 Define the action functional on $W^{1,2}$ by